thevalidator/trivia-solver/README.md

 ## App usage
 - Be sure that you've already played at least once the Trivia game in Galaxy
+- For Windows users: the app icon will be in the tray.

 + **Quick start**
 	1) Check your status (*Menu -> Status*)